 Indian Railways’ medical professionals are converting at least five thousand inactive train cars into isolation wards

 As of April 3 at 11:30 p.m. local time, India was reporting 2,322 active cases of COVID-19 and fifty-three deaths.
 Indian medical institutions have placed a priority on rapidly scaling up tests, including through partnerships with private labs.
-Authorities hospitalized over four hundred symptomatic people who attended religious conference at an Islamic center in New Delhi, and quarantined 1,800 more.
+Authorities hospitalized over four hundred symptomatic people who attended a religious conference at an Islamic center in New Delhi, and quarantined 1,800 more.
 Health workers face a shortage of personal protective equipment, testing kits, and ventilators.
 Indian Railways’ medical professionals are converting at least five thousand inactive train cars into isolation wards to potentially hold hundreds of thousands of COVID-19 patients.

 Religious Gatherings Undermine Lockdown in Pakistan